win32/api.so: [BUG] Segmentation fault

 Solution: when I run the command gem install win32-process on this 64-bit Windows 7 machine, I should get the files for the corresponding architecture.

-Updated by luislavena (Luis Lavena) almost 9 years ago
+Updated by luislavena (Luis Lavena) about 9 years ago

 This is a 3rd party issue.